top of page

 So don't be too surprised if you're out late and you run into tons of people; there's a lot happening at night!

 Because Termini is well-lit around the clock, it offers sanctuary for a number of people looking for a safe place to be.
-However, this can also mean there are those who are aggressive, verbally and even psychically, to people sleeping there or walking by.
+However, this can also mean there are those who are aggressive, verbally and even physically, to people sleeping there or walking by.

 Other than that, I only recommend that you use judgement, just like anywhere else.
 Don't accept drinks from strangers, or open bottles.
 Don't start fights.
 Trust your instincts—it's much better that you not take a street that's making you feel a little afraid and take the long way around than for something bad to happen to you.